Principality of Lucca and Piombino: Rule

-The Constitution of the principality was written by Napoleon on 22 June (1805), establishing a Council of State to assist the princess and a legislative Senate.
+The Constitution of the principality was written by Napoleon on 22 June (1805), establishing a Council of State to assist the prince and a legislative Senate.

 The principality adopted the French franc as its currency, though few special local coins were minted.

 On 3 March 1809, as part of the Treaty of Fontainebleau, her brother Napoleon created the Grand Duchy of Tuscany, with Elisa ruling as Grand Duchess of all Tuscany from Florence.
 The region had been annexed to the French Empire two years before, from the former Kingdom of Etruria (1801-1807).
 Henceforth the Principality of Lucca and Piombino became part of the Grand Duchy of Tuscany, and consequently a territory of the First French Empire.
 It did have special status, and a prefect was appointed (Antoine-Marie-Pierre de Hautmesnil).
 However, the territory was never named a Department of France.

 End

 In 1814, the Imperial Austrian Army occupied Lucca, ending French control with the fall of Napoleon.
 Under the Congress of Vienna Piombino was given to the Grand Duchy of Tuscany, and Elba to the exiled Napoleon.

 Lucca was restored to separate state status as the Duchy of Lucca (1815–1847).
 The Congress of Vienna (1814–1815) bestowed the duchy upon the Infanta of Spain Maria Louisa, erstwhile Queen of Etruria and the matriarch of the House of Bourbon-Parma.
 This was a form of compensation for not having returned their Duchy of Parma to them and instead having granted it to Napoleon's wife, Marie-Louise of Habsburg-Lorraine.
 Initially the Infanta stubbornly opposed, refusing to move from Rome where she was in exile, and accepted the new duchy only after the 1817 Treaty of Paris awarded her, her son Charles Louis and his male successors the right of reversion over their eponymous duchy upon the death of Marie-Louise of Habsburg-Lorraine.